openstax/cnx-ruby/README.md

     etc...
 ```

-Some OpenStax books organized chapters into units.
+Some OpenStax books organize chapters into units.
 The units are BookParts like the chapters are:

 ```
 Book